nhayward/book-light-editorial/pages/05.resources/_text/text.md

 * Historical Fiction
 * Magical Realism

-**Disclaimer:** Many genres overlap and can be subgenres of each other.
-The above breakdown is not set in stone.
+##### Disclaimer:

-Your novel likely crosses over into multiple genres, but it is important to find the one genre that fits the main plot of your book.
+Many genres overlap and can be subgenres of each other.
+The above breakdown is not set in stone. </br>Your novel likely crosses over into multiple genres, but it is important to find the one genre that fits the main plot of your book.

-## Writing Resources and Tips{.center}
+## Writing Resources {.center}

 !!!!! **Grammar Girl - Quick and Dirty Tips:**
 !!!!! ![Quick and Dirty Tips](../GrammarGirl.png){.float-left}